deercreeklabs/lancaster/README.md

 Deserializes Avro-encoded data from a byte array, using the given schema as both the reader and writer schema.

-**Note that this is not recommended**, since the original writer's schema should always be used to deserialize.
+**Note that this is not recommended**, since it does not allow for [schema resolution / evolution](http://avro.apache.org/docs/current/spec.html#Schema+Resolution).
+The original writer's schema should always be used to deserialize.
 The writer's schema (in [Parsing Canonical Form](http://avro.apache.org/docs/current/spec.html#Parsing+Canonical+Form+for+Schemas)) should always be stored or transmitted with encoded data.
+If the schema specified in this function does not match the schema with which the data was encoded, the function will fail, possibly in strange ways.

 #### Parameters:
 * `schema`: The reader's and writer's Lancaster schema for the data